-Grapefruit juice is a relatively common ingredient in cocktails, with the primary drink being the Greyhound.
-Unlike a Screwdriver, the Greyhound isn't nearly as sweet and even has a pleasant bitterness that is imparted by the grapefruit juice.
+Grapefruit juice is a relatively common ingredient in cocktails, with the perennial favourite being the Greyhound, but the Paloma is better.
+Unlike a Screwdriver, the Greyhound isn’t nearly as sweet and even has a pleasant bitterness that is imparted by the grapefruit juice.
 There are people who do not enjoy the bitterness of grapefruit juice, so those people tend to avoid the whole category of drinks using grapefruits, but all is not lost.
 There are things you can do to reduce the bitter flavour, such as adding salt.
 If you do this to a Greyhound, it becomes the Salty Dog.

 As to how this technique came about, I’m not sure, but it does work.
 When I was young I couldn’t stand grapefruit juice, unless it was drenched in sugar.
 But as I aged, the flavour became more appealing, especially when you add gin!
 Most people make them with vodka, but to really make this drink taste good, use gin.
 I use Plymouth gin.
 As for the salt, I’m don’t use a lot of salt in my daily life, so I tend not to use it in cocktails.
 But, understanding how salt can make a drink less bitter is a great way to help people through their bitter phobia.